 By Ens.
 Chase Liddon

-Sailors aboard the Arleigh Burke-class guided-missile destroyer USS Donald Cook (DDG 75) conducted a burial at sea Mar.
-4, 2021.
+The Arleigh Burke-class guided-missile destroyer USS Donald Cook (DDG 75) celebrated Independence Day while executing a transatlantic voyage to Mayport, Florida, July 4, 2021.

 U.S. Sixth Fleet, headquartered in Naples, Italy, conducts the full spectrum of joint and naval operations, often in concert with allied, and interagency partners, in order to advance U.S. national interests and security and stability in Europe and Africa.